Didisimmons/Flybody-gym/TEST.md

     1. On a desktop, navigate to the Join us page.

-    2. Reapply the verification methods (1–5) performed on the homepage hero image and its content.
+    2. Reapply the verification methods ( i - v ) performed on the homepage hero image and its content.
 When the operations are carried out as intended, the test results match those on the rates page.

 3. Join Us form